-- 30. Where an award reserves any questions relating to costs and/or interest any application to the tribunal to deal with such matter should be made within three months of the award unless the tribunal agrees a longer period. - 31.
-Three months after the publication of an award the tribunal may dispose of its papers unless either (a) the parties or any of them request it not to do so, or (b) it is notified of an application to a court in England and Wales arising out of the award.
-In either case the tribunal may dispose of the papers six months after such request or a final decision of the court, unless one of the parties reasonably requests the tribunal to retain the papers for a further period. - 32.
+- 31. Where an award reserves any questions relating to costs and/or interest any application to the tribunal to deal with such matter should be made within three months of the award unless the tribunal agrees a longer period. - 32.
+Three months after the publication of an award the tribunal may dispose of its papers (including materials provided in electronic form) unless either (a) the parties or any of them request it not to do so, or (b) it is notified of an application to a court in England and Wales arising out of the award.
+In either case the tribunal may dispose of the papers six months after such request or a final decision of the court, unless one of the parties reasonably requests the tribunal to retain the papers for a further period. - 33.
 In relation to any matters not expressly provided for herein the tribunal shall act in accordance with the tenor of these Terms.